oriuminc/secondlevel/tmp/docs/build-description.md

 to be the head of "develop" branch.
 * This rerun script completes the build of the full site into `$WORKSPACE/build` and then appends `settings.php` snippets from `tmp/snippets` and appends a few required lines to `.htaccess`.
+* The job will then set this build description to the contents of `tmp/docs/build-description.md`.

 <!-- Links -->
    [jenkins-push-docs]: https://wiki.jenkins-ci.org/display/JENKINS/Git+plugin#GitPlugin-Pushnotificationfromrepository